Back to All Blogs

 Recognize network and connectivity issues

 In a digital business landscape, connectivity is king.
 Without a skilled eye consistently monitoring network performance and managing network devices, interconnections can fail.
-IT infrastructure management ensures network devices operate as needed and sufficient bandwidth is available to support data delivery.
+IT infrastructure management ensures network devices operate as needed and that sufficient bandwidth is available to support data delivery.

 Keep pace with mounting data

-Ensure security
+Support security

 IT infrastructure management best practices

 To ensure a high-performing IT infrastructure, organizations should employ IT infrastructure management best practices.
+Managing infrastructure effectively involves using proven strategies and tools, such as proactive monitoring, automation, and disaster recovery planning, to optimize performance, security, and scalability.

 Effective management begins with a discovery process in which organizations gather information on their IT systems, applications, and the processes and practices in place to maintain, service, and secure these resources.
 This data helps organizations build a comprehensive IT management strategy and ensure that no resources or processes are overlooked.

-Establish and implement management standards
+• Establish and implement management standards:

 Using the knowledge gained in the discovery process, organizations should devise IT administration standards that meet their unique needs to ensure the appropriate deployment and use of IT infrastructure.
 This can include setting security protocols, configuring systems, designing training, determining maintenance processes and schedules for operating system platforms, and developing data management practices.
 After establishing these standards, organizations must ensure they are effectively and consistently implemented and enforced.

-Monitor the environment and adapt the strategy
+• Monitor the environment and adapt the strategy:

 Ongoing monitoring of the environment and critical practices, using security and operations analysts as well as key metrics—such as downtime frequency, restoration speed, storage capacity, utilization, and network performance—can help organizations assess the efficacy of the management strategy and adapt practices to improve their effectiveness.
 Continually monitoring the IT environment also enables organizations to react quickly to system and network issues to keep systems functioning smoothly.

 Documenting the infrastructure management strategy, including individual assets, is essential.
 This information provides a playbook for the IT team, ensuring everyone is on the same page and understands the expectations.
-It also can help introduce new IT hires to the environment, operational expectations, and management plan.
+It can also help introduce new IT hires to the environment, operational expectations, and management plan.
 All performed maintenance, performance metrics, and security and availability issues should also be logged to track operational effectiveness and help build a better management strategy.

 Managing IT infrastructure in today's rapidly changing digital landscape is complex, and most organizations can benefit from a knowledgeable partner that can offer managed IT services.
 Flexential enables organizations to leverage leading-edge technologies, best practices, and data center expertise to handle everyday business issues such as growth, performance, availability, and security while achieving the agility to adapt their IT strategies to address evolving business needs quickly.
 According to a Total Economic Impact™ study by Forrester Consulting, these capabilities contributed to a 48% return on investment (ROI).

 As a strategic infrastructure partner, Flexential offers integrated, managed infrastructure services that help organizations simplify infrastructure management.
-Through the FlexAnywhere™ Platform—a highly connected and scalable platform with a full suite of colocation, interconnection, cloud, and managed and professional services—customers have access to the robust, secure data center services needed to build powerful hybrid IT environments that support business objectives.
+Through the FlexAnywhere® Platform—a highly connected and scalable platform with a full suite of colocation, interconnection, cloud, and managed and professional services—customers have access to the robust, secure data center services needed to build powerful hybrid IT environments that support business objectives.

-Offering a series of managed services—including infrastructure managers, managed IT security services, and managed network services—Flexential allows organizations to offload data center infrastructure management to certified experts that follow regimented maintenance and refresh schedules to ensure the availability, performance, and security of the environment.
-With Flexential managing the data center, organizations’ internal teams can focus on the core business.
+Offering a series of managed services—including infrastructure managers, managed IT security services, and managed network services—Flexential allows organizations to offload data center infrastructure management to certified experts who follow regimented maintenance and refresh schedules to ensure the availability, performance, and security of the environment.
+With Flexential managing the data center, organizations' internal teams can focus on the core business.
 Organizations can also leverage Flexential certified professionals to support their collocated servers and management processes, including building, managing, and maintaining their IT environments and supporting compliance obligations.

 As organizations continue to rely on technology to operate their businesses and achieve competitive advantages, the performance and reliability of the IT environment will become increasingly important, making the management of the infrastructure vital.
 Organizations can bolster uptime and performance through effective management while better aligning the IT strategy with corporate priorities to strengthen business capabilities and drive added value.